Kandax/PongGame/README.md

 # PongGame
-This is the newest Project
+This is the newest Project.
+This project was made by using SFML-2.5.1

-its remake of the game PONG.
+it is remake of the game PONG, but human vs human mode  have a power ups.
+For now there is only power ups for accelerating ball and removing this acceleration

 This remake contains: